binkley/kotlin-multiple-dispatch/README.md

 align="right"/>
 </a>

-# Examples of Multiple dispatch in Kotlin
+# Kotlin Multiple Dispatch

-This code is a "finger exercise" written for pleasure.
+This code is a "finger exercise"&mdash;written for pleasure&mdash;of examples for simulating multiple dispatch in Kotlin.

 ## Build and try